How to Apply

 Tuition and Fees

 The estimated tuition and fees for the Graduate Certificate in Molecular and Biomedical Sciences will be $21,000* and can be paid in two to four installments per semester.
+Students can manage their payments through FIU OneStop.

 Federal loans aren’t available for this program.
 However, students are encouraged to meet with the Office of Financial Assistance to discuss ways to pay for the program.